Duplicate Finder 2 March 2026 5 min read Updated 27 March 2026

 Once you’ve identified a duplicate, decide whether to delete or archive.
 If either listing has order history, archiving is safer — it preserves historical data.
 For products with no order history, deletion is clean.

 Where duplicates represent different variants that were mistakenly created as separate listings, consolidate them into a single product with multiple variants and set up a 301 redirect from the removed URL.
-AssetScope’s Duplicate Finder will guide you through this process.
+See our detailed guide on handling duplicate fields in Shopify products for a step-by-step approach.

 Handling Duplicate Fields Beyond Titles